 If you are planning to play Holi then you have to leave valuable items at your hotel.
 Ensure you put your camera and phone in a protective case or Ziploc bags.
 A dry bag is an ideal way to keep money and other necessities.

-Wish you everyone have a fun and safe Holi!
+Nepal Sanctuary Treks wish yo everyone has a fun and safe Holi!